wp-plugins/tedtalks-embedder/readme.txt

 = Requirements =

 * WordPress 2.9 or higher.
-* fopen or CURL must be available in your host
+* fopen or CURL must be available in your host and allowed to get pages from external sites.

 == Installation ==

 * Extract the zip file and just drop the contents in the <code>wp-content/plugins/</code> directory of your WordPress installation (or install it directly from your dashboard) and then activate the Plugin from Plugins page.

 == Changelog ==

+= 1.0.2 =

+* TED.com changes a little the code of the page, so updating the plugin is required to properly grab the embed code (previously TED Talks embbeded on your site are not affected).

+= 1.0.1 =

+* Fixed weird mistake in the SVN that was causing a bad plugin installation.

 = 1.0 =